librato/metrics-librato/README.md

     MetricRegistry registry = environment.metrics(); // if you're not using dropwizard, use your own registry LibratoReporter.builder(registry, "<Librato Email>", "<Librato API Token>")
         .setSource("<Source Identifier (usually hostname)>")
-        // email support@librato.com to get access to our tagging beta .setEnableTagging(true)
+        .start(10, TimeUnit.SECONDS);

+## Tagging

+You can enable the reporter to submit tagged measures.
+Our tagging product is currently in beta.
+If you'd like to take advantage of this, please email support@librato.com to join the beta.

+    LibratoReporter.builder(registry, "<email>", "<token>")
+        .setEnableTagging(true)
         .addTag("tier", "web")
         .addTag("environment", "staging")
-        // finally start the reporter
         .start(10, TimeUnit.SECONDS);

 ## Librato Metrics Used

 This library will output a few different kinds of Librato Metrics to Librato: